INTRODUCTION

 alternative between reflectorisation and internal or external lighting, although they may be lit by

 both, wherever the sign is sited.
-It is recommended that an assessment
+It is recommended that an assessment of required performance

 is carried out to determine the best retroreflective material for the location where a sign is